 However, no-exam term coverage with PTSD is not the norm.
-If you are looking for a smaller amount of coverage (between $5,000-$40,000), no-exam life insurance options become more
+If you are looking for a smaller amount of coverage (between $5,000-$40,000), no-exam life insurance options become more widely available.

 Just because you are denied life insurance coverage today due to your PTSD, does not mean that you can’t apply again in the future if your PTSD stabilizes and/or improves.

 In the meantime, if you are denied coverage by a life insurance company, there are alternative solutions available regardless of your health that can offer a limited level of protection for your loved ones while you wait.

 Since the life insurance company is not completing any medical underwriting on you whatsoever, most guaranteed issue life insurance policies have a 24-month waiting period where only a limited death benefit will be paid for medically-related deaths (accidental deaths receive the full death benefit from day one).

 A common example of an accidental death would be an automobile accident.
 This type of coverage is very affordable and since there is no medical underwriting required for accidental death coverage.

-PTSD can affect your life insurance rates, but it does not automatically exclude you from coverage.
+PTSD can come from being in the military, law enforcement or any traumatic experience and unfortunately is does effect your life insurance rates, but it does not automatically exclude you from coverage.
 There are certain life insurance companies that will view PTSD more favorably than others.